YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The frontal third often gives more cosmetic value for the grafts used.
 If I spend too many grafts in the crown too early, I may weaken the ability to create a strong front later.
 That is not a small mistake.
 It can affect the result for life.

 You may say the crown bothers you more because you see it in photos from behind.
 That feeling is real.
 But the most emotional photograph cannot be the only guide.
 The whole future pattern of hair loss has to be considered.
+A family history review before hair transplant helps decide whether grafts belong at the front, crown, or in reserve.

 The crown can wait in many patients.
 A wasted donor area cannot be easily replaced.
-That is the principle to understand before accepting an aggressive front-to-crown package.
+That is the principle to understand before accepting an aggressive front to crown package.

 If the donor is excellent, the hair is thick, the crown is small, and the frontal area is already stable or already treated, the discussion changes.
 But when donor supply is limited, the front usually deserves first priority.